Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 This is because over 80% of the traffic from Google searches will click on one of the websites in the top 5 positions.

-So even if you rank on page 1 (position 6) or page 2 on Google, it’s a good start, but you probably won’t see much of a difference in website traffic.
+So, even if you rank on page 1 (position 6) or page 2 on Google, it’s a good start, but you probably won’t see much difference in website traffic.

-Many of my clients have gone on to make 7-8 figure yearly incomes as a direct result of Search Engine Optimization (SEO) and I started my journey in the digital marketing world over 10 years ago by building, growing and selling websites that ranked high on Google.
+Many of my clients have made 7-8-figure yearly incomes directly from Search Engine Optimization (SEO).
+I started my journey in digital marketing over 10 years ago by building, growing and selling websites that ranked high on Google.

 I did all this before I started my lead generation company.